Multi-Tenant SaaS

 - Java

-# Grant all members of the 'ADMIN' group editor access to 'REPORTA'
+# Grant all members of the 'ADMIN' role editor access to 'REPORTA'

 curl "https://api.warrant.dev/v1/warrants" \